 Ever since the close of the Russian presidential elections, Western pundits have been asking themselves whether Russia is heading towards a dictatorship of sorts, or is still trying to fulfill the democratic aspirations of the Russian electorate.

 Admittedly, the presidential elections have looked more like a referendum on Vladimir Putin’s choice of succcessor in the Kremlin.
 In the months to follow, the same pundits will have a chance to see if the real political power in Russia will be moving along with Putin, to the office of the premier.

 Florian Pantazi is an historian and geopolitical consultant.
-The focus of his research is the European Union's role as a global actor.

 About: Spotlight on Geopolitics